 There are several ways to get to Huntsville Alabama.

 Huntsville International Airport is the closest airport and it offers multiple flights connections within the United States.
 Many international flights connect through Atlanta, Georgia which is a large international hub.
 The airport is a 15 minute drive, taxi or shuttle ride from downtown Huntsville.

 Huntsville doesn’t have a train station, but the cities of Birmingham and Anniston to the south and Nashville to the north do, so you can take an Amtrak to these cities.
 Then you can either hire a car or take a bus to reach Huntsville.
 You can see Amtrak schedules and routes here.

 Greyhound services operate to and from Huntsville from cities around the USA, so bus is definitely an option for getting to Huntsville.
 You can check the bus schedule for Huntsville here.

 If you are in the USA, driving is definitely a great option for getting to Huntsville.
 Interstate 65 runs right past the city in a north/ south direction, linking the city to Birmingham in the south and Nashville in the north.
-Atlanta and Memphis are also within a 3.5 hour drive of Huntsville.
+Atlanta, Memphis, and Montgomery are also within a 3 to 4 hour drive of Huntsville.